 Temperament: Definition, Types, And Disorders

 In this post, we will look at temperament in the psychological context.
 What is it?
-What are the types of temperament, and the disorders that can be created from it?
-Let's find out.
+What are the different types of temperament, and how do they relate to different problems we may face?

 What Is Temperament?

 Temperament refers to a set of inborn traits that organizes a child's approach to the world around them.
 It's an aspect of personality concerned with emotional dispositions and reactions.
 Temperament is used to describe the prevailing or typical mood or pattern of mood in a person.
 Temperament is thought to be inborn, but it can be shaped.
 Temperament influences and shapes how a child responds to something, but not what they do.

 For a long time, it was thought that people had four different temperaments that could describe them.
 Philosophers, including Hippocrates, described them quite well.
 Four temperaments just weren't accurate enough to fully describe nuance.
 People simply can't be divided into just four types.

 Temperament can influence how someone behaves, especially in childhood.
 While how a child is raised can certainly influence and shape their behaviors, there are natural traits they have, and they can all be examined.
 Today, psychologists look at multiple aspects of temperament.
 These are:

 This measures how active someone is.
 When it comes to children, some will be running around and will always seem to be active.
 Meanwhile, other children are relaxed and aren't as active.

 This is how consistent someone is with biological functions.
 We all know people who go to bed and get up around the same time every day.
 However, we also know people who are inconsistent with how much they sleep and what time they go to bed.
 Regularity can apply to appetite and other habits as well.